-5. The awarding body's response to an allegation of malpractice
+The awarding body's response to an allegation of malpractice

-- 5.1 In the case of notifications of suspected malpractice received from examiners, moderators, external verifiers, the regulator or members of the public, (including whistleblowers) the awarding body will consider the information provided and decide to: - take no further action; or - where necessary, ask the head of centre to conduct a full investigation into the alleged malpractice and to submit a written report; or - in the case of alleged fraud or a serious breach of security, investigate the matter directly. - 5.2 The awarding body will notify the regulators as soon as it receives an allegation of fraud or a serious breach of security.
-The other awarding bodies which have approved that centre, and the police, may also be informed. - 5.3 On receipt of a notification of suspected malpractice, submitted by a head of centre, the awarding body will consider the information provided and decide either: - to take no further action; or - if the notification takes the form of a Report, to make a decision on the case in accordance with the procedures, (where the evidence permits) see sections 8 to 13; or - to ask the head of centre to carry out a further investigation as described in sections 6.1 to 6.7 and provide further evidence; or - to investigate the matter further itself. - 5.4 In order to ensure the integrity of future examinations/assessments, the awarding body may undertake additional inspections and/or monitoring, and/or require additional actions.
+- 5.1 In the case of notifications of suspected malpractice received from examiners, moderators, external verifiers, the regulator or members of the public, (including whistleblowers) the awarding body will consider the information provided and decide to: - take no further action; or - ask the head of centre, or another suitably qualified individual, to conduct a full investigation into the alleged malpractice and to submit a written report; or - investigate the matter directly. - 5.2 The awarding body will notify the regulators as soon as it receives an allegation of a serious breach of security.
+The other awarding bodies which have approved that centre, and the police, may also be informed. - 5.3 On receipt of a notification of suspected malpractice, submitted by a head of centre, the awarding body will consider the information provided and decide either: - to take no further action; or - if the notification takes the form of a Report, to make a decision on the case in accordance with the procedures, (where the evidence permits) see sections 8 to 13; or - to ask the head of centre to carry out a further investigation as described in sections 6.1 to 6.6 and provide further evidence; or - to investigate the matter further itself. - 5.4 Regardless of whether the allegation of malpractice is proven or not, in order to ensure the integrity of, and public confidence in, future examinations/assessments, the awarding body may undertake additional inspections and/or monitoring, and/or require additional actions.